read

 For advisors focused primarily on retirement income clients, Income

-Lab provides deeper retirement-specific functionality at less than half
+Lab provides deeper retirement-specific functionality at a lower price.

-the cost.
-For advisors who need eMoney’s full planning suite, the price
+For advisors who need eMoney’s full planning suite, the price difference

 Advisor takeaway: If the core of your client